kreako/inkscape-gimp-tailwindcss-palette/README.md

-# inkscape-gimp-tailwindcss-palette

-Palette file with tailwindcss colors in .gpl format for inkscape/gimp
+# Palette file with tailwindcss colors in .gpl format for inkscape/gimp

 ![Screenshot of inkscape with the tailwind palette](https://raw.githubusercontent.com/kreako/inkscape-gimp-tailwindcss-palette/main/screenshot.png)